yii-starter-kit/yii2-starter-kit/README.md

 ```
 ./init // init.bat for windows
 ```
-Initialization tools will create config (`*-local`) files where you can override settings specific for your local environment.
+Initialization tools will copy config (`*-local`) files where you can override settings specific for application local environment.
-**NOTE:** `environments/*-local` files are excluded from your git in `.gitignore`
+**NOTE:** `environments/*-local` files are excluded from git in `.gitignore`

 CONFIGURATION
 -------------

 ### Environments
-All configuration files are in `config` directories in each application Environment specific configuration files are in `environments/some-environment` directory
+All configuration files are in `config` directories in each application

+Environment specific configuration files stored in `environments/some-environment` directory

-`environments/-some environment-/_init` folder contains config templates that will be used in initialization process.
-So your can easily change them to fit your needs on specific environment.
+`environments/-some environment-/_init` folder contains config templates that will be copied to your config in initialization process, so your can change them to fit your needs on specific environment.
 They are stored under the VCS.

 Application resolves current environment by `YII ENV` environment variable.
-You should set it in your server config or change `web/index.php` file.
+You should set it in your web server config or change in `frontend/web/index.php`, `backend/web/index.php`, `console/yii` files.
 Default environment is `dev`.

 For console application, you can change current environment by setting ``YII_ENV`` variable